 The ADX is an oscillating indicator; just like its counterparts, it plots values ranging from 1 to 100.
 With these values, a ranging and trending market can be set apart.
 Also, an approximate strength of these trends is shown.

 Ideally, ADX readings above 25 indicate a strong trend.
 Conversely, when ADX is below 25, the market accumulates or distributes, so trades are avoided.

 A complete breakdown of the ADX indicator’s readings is shown in the table that follows:

 |75-100||Extremely Strong Trend|

-Trend strength is increasing when the ADX line is rising, the price moves in the direction of the trend.
-When the line is falling, the trend strength is decreasing, the price enters a period of retracement.
+Trend strength increases when the ADX line rises and the price moves in the direction of the trend.
+When the line is falling, the trend strength is decreasing; the price enters a period of retracement.

 How To Use The ADX Wilder With The DMI

 The ADX does not indicate whether the market is bullish or bearish.
 Rather, it is used to filter out ranging markets from trends.

 Generally, strong trends have a high reading.
 The stronger the trend, the higher the reading of the ADX indicator.

 When the reading of the ADX is low, the market is ranging or consolidating.
 Therefore, market orders are not placed here.